Joy-Jemutai/WarehouseInsightsDashboard/README.md

 Components
 1. SQL Query
 The raw data for March 2025 was retrieved using SQL.
-The query filtered data based on the timeframe and aggregated necessary metrics such as fulfillment times, error types, and employee scores.
-SQL Query Example:

 SELECT

-    OrderID,                    -- Unique identifier for each order OrderDate,                  -- Date when the order was placed FulfillmentTime (mins),     -- Time taken to fulfill the order in minutes ErrorType,                  -- Type of error associated with the order ProductCategory,            -- Category of the product in the order EmployeeID,                 -- Identifier for the employee handling the order EmployeeQualityScore        -- Quality score of the employee handling the order FROM
-    warehouse_data               -- Source table containing warehouse data WHERE
+    OrderID,
+    OrderDate,
+    FulfillmentTime (mins),
+    ErrorType,
+    ProductCategory,
+    EmployeeID,
+    EmployeeQualityScore
+FROM

+    warehouse_data
+WHERE

-    OrderDate BETWEEN '2025-03-01' AND '2025-03-31'  -- Filter for orders within March 2025
+    OrderDate BETWEEN '2025-03-01' AND '2025-03-31'

 2. DAX Queries
 Several DAX queries were created to calculate KPIs and generate visuals.
 Examples include:

 Calculated Columns:
 - Hour: Extracts the hour from order time for time-based analysis.
 Hour = HOUR('fulfillment_data_xls'[Order Time])